The Real Truth Behind Bed Sheet Thread Count

 Knowing that thread count has a huge influence on the consumer’s decision, many manufacturers employ some creative math to manipulate their numbers as a promotional strategy.

-On the other hand, multi-ply threads (eg 2 ply or 3 ply) are formed when multiple strands of thread are twisted together.
+To better understand thread count sheets' meaning, let us look at a key variable - the fabric's ply.
+When working with strong and long cotton fibers, they can be twisted around to form a single-ply.
+On the other hand, multi-ply threads (such as two-ply or 3-ply) are formed when multiple strands of thread are twisted together.
 These strands are often weaker, cheaper and short-staple cotton threads twisted together in an attempt to increase their strength and durability before being woven.

-By definition, an honest 600 thread count single-ply bed sheet has 300 vertical threads and 300 horizontal thread:
+By definition, an honest 600 thread count single-ply bed sheet has 300 vertical threads and 300 horizontal threads:

 300 + 300 threads = 600 thread count

 Take another bed sheet made using double-ply cotton - It still has 300 threads each way, but because each thread has two strands, marketers include that in their calculation:

 (300 + 300 threads ) x 2 ply = 1200 thread count

 Compared to single-ply thread sheets, bedding made with multi-ply threads are less breathable, denser, and more scratchy on the skin.
 They also have a higher tendency of pilling due to the shorter threads used.

 There are two systems for measuring threads – Metric and Imperial measurement.